Running HTTP server in EC2 using Systemd

 The systemd software suite provides fundamental building blocks for a Linux operating system.
 It includes the systemd “System and Service Manager”, an init system used to bootstrap user space and manage user processes.

-3. systemd-analyze: used to analyze the performance statistics and tracing information retrieved from systemd service manager.
+: used to analyze the performance statistics and tracing information retrieved fromsystemd

 Other components: